tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

 Journals
 ********

-Journals are also checked against those already existing in Odoo to avoid duplicates, also in the case of multiple FEC files imports.
+Journals are also checked against those already existing in CoquiAPPs to avoid duplicates, also in the case of multiple FEC files imports.

 Should a similar journal code already be present in the system, the existing one is used instead of